imixs/imixs-workflow/src/site/markdown/engine/documentservice.md

 The DocumentService EJB is based on the Java Persistence API (JPA).
 To optimize the performance, an entity bean accessed through the _load()_ or _find()_ methods will always be detached from the persistence context of the EntityManager before the document is returned to the client.
 For that reason, you should NOT call the _save()_ and _load()_ method for the same document within one transaction.
 If you do this, changes persisted by calling the _save()_ method will get lost if the _load()_ method is called afterwards within the same transaction!

 This situation can happen e.g. in the Plug-In API if a Plug-In need to load a document which was created before by another Plug-In in the same process step.
-To avoid this conflict, the _save()_ method can be called several times by Plug-In.
+To avoid this conflict, the _save()_ method can be called several times by one Plug-In.

 	/**
-	 * This method loads a new persisted document in on transaction */
+	 * This method loads a new persisted document in one transaction */
 	@Override
 	public ItemCollection run(ItemCollection documentContext,